MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

     azd init -t azure-search-openai-demo
     ```

-1. Open **Command Palette**, and search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
+1. Open the **Command** palette, and search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
 Wait until the dev container opens before you continue.
 1. Sign in to Azure with the Azure Developer CLI.

     ```bash